rkuma183/wilsonmar.github.io/_posts/2016-03-30-build-load-balanced-servers-in-AWS-EC2.md

 0. Select EC2 from the Services gallery.
 0. Click Instances.
-0. <strong>Right-click</strong> on the running instance
-   to Change Termination Protection.
+0. <strong>Right-click</strong> on the running instance to Change Termination Protection.
 0. Click Yes, Disable.
 0. Now back on Cloud Formation service.
 0. Select the box for the stack to be deleted.
 0. Click Delete Stack.
 0. Click Yes, Delete.

+   NOTE: Unlike using the manual Console, AMIs are
+   specified in the CloudFormation template JSON.

 ### CF Front Matter #